Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: Complete 3 -invariant steady solitons

+Hence for any $b^2<2$, the condition \eqref{eq:Lambda:D:pos} holds for $t>0$ sufficiently small.
+By Lemma \ref{lem:L>D>1} that condition is preserved and $\Lambda$ is increasing throughout the lifetime of the solution.
+Thus $\Lambda \geq \frac{2}{b^2}>1$ for all time, and Lemma \ref{lem:Lambda_trich} implies that $\mathcal{S}_{b,3}$ is incomplete. \end{proof}

-\begin{remark} The same type of argument proves the following analogue of Lemma~\ref{lem:L>D>1}: \ There exists $\epsilon>0$ so that for $\abs{c} < \epsilon$ the smoothly-closing metric $\mathcal{RF}_c$ extends to a complete~\sunitary{3}-invariant AC Ricci-flat metric on $\Lambda^2_-\CP^2$ asymptotic to the unique \sunitary{3}-invariant torsion-free~\gtwo-cone.
+\begin{remark} The same type of argument proves the following analogue of Lemma~\ref{lem:L>D>1}(ii): \ There exists $\epsilon>0$ so that for $\abs{c} < \epsilon$ the smoothly-closing metric $\mathcal{RF}_c$ extends to a complete~\sunitary{3}-invariant AC Ricci-flat metric on $\Lambda^2_-\CP^2$ asymptotic to the unique \sunitary{3}-invariant torsion-free~\gtwo-cone.
 The metric $\mathcal{RF}_0$ is the Bryant--Salamon~\gtmetric~on $\Lambda^2_-\CP^2$, while for any $c\neq 0$ the Ricci-flat metric $\mathcal{RF}_c$ has generic holonomy. \end{theorem} We note that Chi's proof of Theorem~\ref{thm:Chi:AC:RF:SU3} does not give any information about the completeness (or otherwise) of $\mathcal{RF}_c$ for $\abs{c}$ large; nor are any numerical results presented in \cite{Chi:AGAG} that shed any light on this question.
-In this sense his result is closely analogous to our initial stability result, Proposition~\ref{prop:complete:AC:steady:c:small}, for nontrivial steady solitons close to the Bryant--Salamon torsion-free AC\mbox{~\gtstr}.
-Recall however that in our case Theorem~\ref{thm:steady:complete} provided a complete understanding of for which parameter values our~\sunitary{3}-invariant smoothly-closing steady solitons lead to asymptotically conical solitons and also what type of degeneration occurs at the boundary of the space of smoothly-closing AC solutions.
-Since Ricci-flat metrics have at most Euclidean volume growth, any degeneration that could occur in Chi's family of smoothly-closing~\sunitary{3}-invariant Ricci-flat metrics would necessarily be quite different from what we encountered in the steady soliton case.
+In this sense his result is closely analogous to the result we stated in Remark~\ref{rmk:AC:steady:stability} for nontrivial steady solitons close to the Bryant--Salamon torsion-free AC\mbox{~\gtstr}.
+Recall, however, that in our case Theorem~\ref{thm:steady:complete} provided a complete understanding of which parameter values of our~\sunitary{3}-invariant smoothly-closing steady solitons lead to AC solitons and also what type of degeneration occurs at the boundary of the space of smoothly-closing AC solutions.
+Since complete Ricci-flat metrics have at most Euclidean volume growth, any degeneration that could occur in Chi's family of smoothly-closing~\sunitary{3}-invariant Ricci-flat metrics would necessarily be quite different from what we encountered in the steady soliton case.